-The United States Congress is the most powerful legislature of the US.
-It has an oversight capacity that is quite simply huge and investigates pretty much every aspect of government policy, running permanent and ad-hoc committees.
-These committees have the power to issue subpoenas and make you testify under oath.
+The United States Congress is one of the most powerful legislative bodies on the planet.
+It has an oversight capacity that is quite simply huge and investigates pretty much every aspect of government policy though a system of permanent and ad-hoc committees.
+These committees have the power to issue subpoenas and compel relevant officials to testify under oath.

 Therefore, it is no surprise that it finds a way to analyze government policy towards the undead or alien species.
-You may even get a Senator getting a guided tour.
+You may even see a senator getting a guided tour of the Elaborate Underground Base.
 Just make sure the committee's head isn't in bed with a high ranking executive of the company they are meant to be investigating.
-Getting a committee chairmanship is also a highly desirable thing for a Senator or Representative looking to further their careers.
+Getting a committee chairmanship is also a highly coveted prize for a senator or representative looking to further their careers.

-This trope also covers investigations covered out by other legislatures, real or fictional.
-The British Parliament has permanent Select Committees that investigate certain areas, including public accounts.
+This trope also covers investigations carried out by other legislatures, real or fictional.
+For example, the British Parliament has permanent Select Committees that investigate certain areas, including public accounts.

 open/close all folders